 In the year 2000, Dr. Ingham opened a lab at Southern Cross University in Lismore, Australia, allowing grower’s overnight access to the assays they need to improve plant production without the use of high levels of inorganic chemicals.

 From 2011 to 2014, Dr. Ingham served as the Chief Scientist for the Rodale Institute in Pennsylvania.

 From 2014 to August, 2018, Elaine has been the Managing Scientist at Environment Celebration Institute in Berry Creek, CA, which was a non- profit research facility focusing on scientific experiments to assess the impact of soil biology on plant production.
-In the first two years at ECI, Dr. Ingham showed that improvement in biology leads to reduced water use, reduced weed populations, improved nutrient cycling, no use of pesticides or inorganic fertilizers while improving plant production and nutrition.
+In the first two years at ECI, Dr. Ingham showed that improvement in biology leads to reduced water use, reduced weed populations, improved nutrient cycling, and the elimination of pesticides or inorganic fertilizers while improving plant production and nutrition.
 This data was published in Permaculture Magazine.

 The world of microbiology has always held a special fascination for Dr. Schneider and has played a large part in her life.
 During her studies in Germany, she focused in the areas of micro and molecular biology.
 After earning her Ph.D. she enjoyed diverse areas of work, acquiring many skills.
 While living in Arizona, she was a biology teacher at a community college and a coach to a youth rowing crew.

 During her time volunteering at a ranch in Washington, she discovered Dr. Elaine Ingham’s work, immediately recognizing that Dr. Ingham’s discoveries would be instrumental in saving the world with microbes!

 She is now happily learning, working with and sharing her knowledge of the Soil Food Web with the students of SFI.
 She also works with Dr. Ingham to help coordinate her many travels and working engagements around the world.